 If you’ve not experienced Holi of Indian soil, it’s hard to know what to expect so here’s a few handy hints to get ready for the madness.

-- Protect against discolouration: It’s hard to avoid but we covered ourselves in baby oil (don’t forget behind the ears and up the nose, leave no stone unturned) and had an outfit that we could put straight in the bin afterwards.
+This is not for style, it’s about protecting your hair especially if you have highlights.
 I bought a wig to cover my hair but this got commandeered by a local, I had to resort to a scarf which only covered the top of my head.
 I came home with blue hair at the bottom, I was told it was cool but the hairdresser had to bleach it out.

 So we were ready and armed with wigs and powder to throw.
 Our guides arrived with silver faces looking slightly robotic and scary but we were safe with these guys!
 We were ambushed from the rooftops, from down the side streets and within our own group… so much fun!
-We found a party by a temple which was totally mental (that’s where my wig went awol), we danced around with the locals till it got a little crazy then made our way to the ghats where our boat was waiting.
+We found a party by a temple which was totally mental (that’s where my wig went AWOL).
+We danced around with the locals till it got a little crazy then made our way to the ghats where our boat was waiting.

 The boat took us over to what we thought was the quiet side of the Ganga, how wrong could we be?
 The villagers were just as crazy for celebrating Holi!
 We were invited to party in the garden of a local house and got covered again in more colour by the revellers, we left there and dived into another garden party, ladies only this time, everyone was in such high spirits, I can’t even explain how amazing this was!

 Aghori derives from the Sanskrit word “Aghor” which means absence of darkness and implies natural state of consciousness where the mind is free of fear and repulsion.
 They are devoted to Shiva manifested as Bhairava, a powerful Hindu god of death and destruction often ominously referred to as “The Destroyer”.

 Aghoris are feared across India but the most respected clan of the Sadhus, the exiled Aghori monks of Varanasi feast on human flesh and reside near cremation sites in search of spiritual enlightenment.
 So you can understand when we walked into the tent on a remote side of the Ganga where we found human skulls, we felt a little like sh*t just got real!